Bleemeo Community Edition

 • Glouton: a powerful monitoring agent, that exposes relevant metrics about your system and all services and containers running on your server.

-• SquirrelDB: a scalable and highly available timeseries database.
+• SquirrelDB: a scalable and highly available time series database.

 • SquirrelDB Ingestor: forward metrics sent by Glouton over MQTT, a standard messaging system, to SquirrelDB.